dreamcatcher-tech/network/Inbox/2024-03-12 1234 serial commits.md

 Can we back out of this choice later, without serious damage ?
 It is simpler to require a single commit per action.

+If the actions had no access to the filesystem, then they could be batched.

+Reason to batch is speed only.